Which Device Provides Electrical Energy To Run An Electric Circuit

 How Batteries Work

 A battery consists of one or more electrochemical cells.
-In real terms, inside each cell, a chemical reaction produces a difference in electric potential between the anode (negative side) and the cathode (positive side).
+Practically speaking, inside each cell, a chemical reaction produces a difference in electric potential between the anode (negative side) and the cathode (positive side).
 When the battery terminals are connected to a circuit, electrons flow from the anode to the cathode through the external circuit, powering the device.

 • Primary batteries (non-rechargeable) use chemicals that are consumed during the reaction.